jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 ---

-further, that these tones are those which form the major chord.
+further, that _these tones are those which form the major chord_.
 For example, suppose a string produces the tone c, and also its twelfth, g, and seventeenth, e′; we have, then, the major chord of c, thus: For a musi- cian of Rameau’s ability, this discovery was something more